-"I'm not downhearted about Britain.
-I don't know why, but I feel that it's just become our time.
+"I'm not downhearted about Britain I don't know why, but I feel that it's just become our time.
 I never felt at home in the 60s.
-I was writing about -space, I felt drawn towards it when everyone else was writing about peace and love.
+I was writing about space, I felt drawn towards it when everyone else was writing about peace and love.
+It was a dispersion of the specific expension of the s and love.
 It was a depressing era, towards the deep dark end of the 60s.
 As soon as this year came I felt at home."

-home."
 David played tracks from the new album to be released this month, "The Rise and Fall Of Ziggy Stardust And the Spiders From Mars."
 His band, Mick Ronson, Woody Woodman Sey and Billy Whizz, are the Spiders.
-The songs are lighter in lyric content, happier even, and the music, although distinc-tively Bowie, is more carefree.
+The songs are lighter in lyric content, happier even, and the music, although distinctively Bowie, is more carefree.